jockehewh/xcms/README.md

 each button works as follow:
 * click the button to open the code editor
 * double click the same button to close the editor.

+##### Generating Javascript Snippets step by step

+__Activating a container component:__
+To activate a container component click it in the viewport.
+Some options will appear on the right.
+Click the __make container__ button, it will make the container a "repeater" element.

+__Adding one or more repeatable element(s):__
+With a repeater container selected, add or drag&drop an other container inside of it and select it with a click and click the __is repeatable__ button.

+__Using the smart templates system:__
+If you encase a ::string:: in the content of your "repetable" element it will be treated as a function parametre during the creation of the code snippet.

+__Generate the Javasvript snippet:__
+With a repeater container selected click on the __generate snippet__ button Then open the built-in Javascript editor to see your new functions.

+##### Generating CSS Snippets in 1 step

+To add your CSS in an easy way you can right-click on the element you focus and select one css attributes. open the built-in CSS editor to edit your CSS. nb. you can select many attributes for one element and they will be added into the associated CSS rule.